IN THIS ARTICLE

 Consider Amazon and Microsoft.

-There’s no set path to becoming a UX/UI designer in San Francisco, but below are some proven tips to get you closer to that dream UX/UI design job.
+There’s no set path to becoming a UX/UI designer in Seattle, but below are some proven tips to get you closer to that dream UX/UI design job.

 - Design skills.
 Regardless of the city or industry in which you choose to work, if you want a career in UX/UI design, you’ll need to equip yourself with some foundational skills such as creating wireframes, user flows, site maps, and high fidelity prototypes; incorporating user research and feedback into graphic design, visual design, and interaction design; performing user testing and being an advocate for the user; proficiency with design tools such as Figma and Photoshop; and collaborating with stakeholders such as product managers and a larger design team.
 While many of these skills can be self-taught, introductory design courses and in-depth UX design bootcamps are a great way to fast-track your learning, get you up to speed on design process best practices, and help you build a job-scoring portfolio.